SigurdJanson/Fate-Explorer.R/documentation/ImplementationNotes.md

 ## Enums
-Fate Explorer uses a number of enums.
-Since there is no native implementation of enums in R FE uses named atomic vectors to achieve a similar goal.
+Fate Explorer uses a number of "enums".
+Since there is no native implementation of enums in R, FE uses named atomic vectors to achieve a similar goal.

 The most important enums can be found in 'Rules.R'.
 Example
 ```